When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 4. I must set up a task management system like Asana or Trello to make things run more smoothly and to boost their output by 20% in the next 3 months.

-Performance Goals Examples for Sales Managers
+Performance Goal Examples for Sales Managers

 Setting proper and SMART sales goals can enhance your company’s annual revenue, and customer acquisition and retention.
 Here’s a few examples of performance goals that Sales managers can use as ideas for setting theirs.